philipcaffeine/copilotdemo/demo/chatapp-aistudio.md

 2. enable System assigned identities in AI service "identity"

-## 4. Deploy as a web app (using step 5. as workaround for now)
+## 4. Deploy as a web app from AI Studio Chat

 Create a new resource group

-name: phil-aistudio-web02
+name: "phil-aistudio-web02"
 resource group : the group you created location : EAST US 2 pricing plan : Standard (S1)